mnolan99/blockchain-marketplace-react/README.md

-# BlockShop - Masters Project
+# BlockShop - Masters Project - Moralis

 ### A Web3 blockchain marketplace test application that allows users to purchase items using test cryptocurrency on the Polygon Testnet through Metamask.